 You can put in secondary schools and primary schools; you can put down several universities.
 If you have had no education whatsoever, you still need to enter something in this field for a 100% complete profile.
 You can enter what you want e.g. “None what so ever”, “Self Taught”, “School of Life” etc.

-Summary, Experience and Specialties are three fields (or sets of fields) which can contain essentially the same information expressed in different words.
-The LinkedIn Search Engine scans all of these looking for your skills and competencies.
-And so might a potential recruiter.
-It is best to be consistent in style and content within the Experience fields e.g. either use bulleted points or joined up sentences; either focus on achievements or role descriptions; but stay with the choice once made.
-The summary is best viewed as something that a potential recruiter will read and Specialties as targeted more towards the LinkedIn Search Engine will.
-To address the “facilitator” / “facilitation” / “facilitating” issue, you can either adopt a writing style such that one form appears in Experience, another in Summary with Specialties used as a catch-all.
-Or write what comes naturally and use Specialties to list the variants.
+Summary, experience and specialities are fields which can contain essentially the same information expressed in different words.
+It is best to be consistent in style and content with experience: either use bulleted points or joined-up sentences; focus on achievements or role descriptions, but stay with the choice once made.
+The summary is best viewed as something that a potential recruiter will read and specialities as targeted more towards the LinkedIn search.

 Some people do not like having their photo in their LinkedIn profile, or elsewhere, for various reasons.
 So don’t.
 You are required to have a profile picture, not a photo.
-It could be of Van Gogh’s sunflowers, give or take IPR issues.
-It could be a sketch or an avatar that you use on other social networking sites.
-One of its uses can be to conform to people who think that they know you, that you are the same person that they are thinking of.
-If you have had chess as a hobby since school and most people who know you, know that, a picture of a chess piece could admirably serve the purpose of a profile picture.
-That said though a human face goes a long way in reminding people of who you are.
+That said though, a human face goes a long way in reminding people of who you are.

 Some people are reluctant to ask for recommendations.
 You just have to do it.
 Two tips to make it easier a) ask a friend for a recommendation, preferably one who has given and received recommendations before b) provide recommendations for a load of people, and then ask some of them for a recommendation if they haven’t already reciprocated.
 A recommendation should be specific to a role and ideally specific to an aspect of that role, short (5-6 lines), and honest.